-Please print clearly:

-Name of participating student Age

-School

-city/town/zip grade

-may be taken for use in publications and re ld's/my attendance at the school, photos, videos, and quotation ports about the program.
-I/We further understand that member program may take photos, videos and quotations.
-I/We gran
+I/We understand that as part of my/our child's/my attendance at the school, photos, videos, and quotations may be taken for use in publications and reports about the program.
+I/We further understand that members of the news media invited to cover the program may take photos, videos and quotations.
+I/We grant permission to use such materials for the promotion of the program.

-Signature of parent or guardian date
+Signature of parent or guardian

+date